Holographic cameras: an eye for the bulk: More images: CFT thermal state and BTZ black hole

 What have we learnt?
 Of course, there is nothing particularly remarkable about recovering the BTZ geometry from CFT correlators: the metric is essentially determined by symmetry (it is locally AdS$_3$), just like the correlator \eqref{G BTZ} we started with.
-The interesting thing about the recipe in \eqref{recipe} is that it applies to any situation with translation invariance, and geometric optics in the bulk (so that we can unambiguously measure $y(\Delta t)$ and $\Xi(\Delta t)$ from the positions of sharp peaks).
-One could write down any metric of the form \eqref{ds2 ansatz} (not necessarily satisfying any bulk equations of motion), compute the OTOC in this metric, and a colleague could recover one's original metric from the OTOC.
+The interesting thing about the recipe in \eqref{recipe} is that it makes no reference to Einstein's equations in the bulk: it is just a method to extract a metric from correlation functions, and is valid whenever geometrical optics applies in the bulk (so that we can unambiguously measure $y(\Delta t)$ and $\Xi(\Delta t)$ from the positions of sharp peaks).
+The specific recipe \eqref{recipe} applies to any situation with translation invariance, but the idea is more general.
+One could write down an arbitrary metric (not necessarily satisfying any bulk equations of motion), compute a sufficient number of OTOCs in this metric, and a colleague in principle could recover the metric from this data.

-Note that we are not claiming that any non-symmetrical metric can be easily reconstructed from 4-point correlators.
-The general problem may be somewhat analogous to reconstructing the mass distribution of a galaxy from gravitational lensing data or other kinds of images.
+Note that we are not claiming that any metric can be ``easily'' reconstructed in this way.
+The general problem, in the absence of symmetries, may be somewhat analogous to reconstructing the mass distribution of a galaxy from gravitational lensing data or other kinds of images.
 Getting the images is just one step.